 For details on position-specific requirements, please select one of the job descriptions below.

-- Literary Outreach/Education Programs Internship – We are currently accepting applications.
+- Literary Outreach/Education Programs Internship – This position has been filled and is not accepting applications.

-- Research & Evaluation Internship – We are currently accepting applications.
+- Research & Evaluation Internship – This position has been filled and is not accepting applications.

-- Literary Events Intern – We are currently accepting applications.
+- Literary Events Intern – This position has been filled and is not accepting applications.

 PEN/Faulkner provides a travel stipend for interns.
 Our internships are unpaid.
 Academic credit can be provided.